pooya-rostami/gawd/README.md

 {"type": "changed", "old": {"path": "jobs.build-linux-clang38.steps[6].with.name", "value": "'Linux CLANG38 Artifacts'"}, "new": {"path": "jobs.build-linux-clangdwarf.steps[6].with.name", "value": "'Linux CLANGDWARF Artifacts'"}}]
 ```

-`--threshold` To change the way of `gawd` making decision on a mapped item being change or addition/removal:
+`--threshold` A value between 0 and 1 representing the sensitivity of `gawd` in identifying changes.
+A higher threshold results in more instances of 'changed' or 'renamed', while a lower threshold favours 'added' or 'removed':

 ```python
 >>> gawd old_main.yaml new_main.yaml --short --threshold 0.1
 removed jobs.build-linux-clangpdb-gcc5.steps[1] with {'name': 'Install De (...)
 B_PATH\n'}